kaspermunch/humanXsweeps/README.md

 # humanXsweeps

-Code for analysis of X chromosomes from the Simons Diversity Panel
+Code for analysis of X chromosomes from the Simons Diversity Panel.
+Once cloned the repository folder needs to be renamed to `kmt` to fit file paths used in the workflows.
+Also the following subfolders must be created in the repository folder:

-Create directory structure for analysis:

     mkdir steps results figures

-## Environments
+## Conda environments

 ### simons